 What it is

 An essential mineral that carries oxygen in your blood (in hemoglobin).
-Too little causes anemia — fatigue, breathlessness, poor focus.
+Too little causes anemia.
+Too much has nowhere to go — your body cannot excrete it.

 What the research shows

-For the genuinely low, iron is a real fix — energy, performance, pregnancy.
-For everyone else, extra iron does nothing good and can slowly cause harm.
+For the genuinely low, iron is a real fix.
+For everyone else, extra iron does nothing good and can quietly cause organ damage, raise diabetes risk, and in a real-world trial of 32,000+ children, raised death and hospitalization rates.

 How it's used

 Best taken every other day, one morning dose, with vitamin C and away from coffee/tea/calcium.
-Men need ~8 mg; women ~18 mg.
+Men need ~8 mg; women ~18 mg — and only if you're actually low.

 The honest verdict

-Test your ferritin first.
-If you're low (very common in women), iron is excellent.
-If you're not, don't take it — this is one where "more" is a real risk.
+Test your ferritin AND transferrin saturation first.
+If you're low (very common in menstruating women), iron is excellent.
+If you're not, don't take it — this is one where "more, just in case" is a real, documented risk to you.

-• Iron deficiency is the world's most common nutrient deficiency — especially in menstruating women, pregnancy, endurance athletes, and vegetarians.
+- Iron deficiency is genuinely common in menstruating women, pregnancy, endurance athletes, and vegetarians — and for them, iron is real, effective medicine.

-• The body can't excrete excess iron, so supplementing when you don't need it slowly builds up and can damage organs (overload).
+- The body has no active way to excrete excess iron, so supplementing when you don't need it accumulates silently and can damage the liver, heart, and pancreas over years.

-• Iron pills are a leading cause of child poisoning — lock them away, and get a simple ferritin test before you start.
+- Iron pills are a leading cause of child poisoning — lock them away, and get a real ferritin + transferrin saturation test before you start.